Who we are

-PALS Doulas is a membership and certification organization committed to making access to certification sustainable and applicable to the many doulas serving diverse communities in the state of Washington.
-It’s driving goal is be an inclusive, supportive organization to individuals regardless of gender identification, religion, race, ethnicity, or socioeconomic status.
-It continues today as a 501(c)6 all-volunteer membership-based organization.
-Our volunteers are committed to the certification and advancement of the doula profession and to use their skills to create a better community for our local doulas.
+PALS Doulas is 501(c)6 all volunteer organization committed to making access to certification sustainable and accessible to the many doulas serving diverse communities in the state of Washington.
+It’s driving goal is be an inclusive, anti-racist, supportive organization to individuals regardless of gender identification, religion, race, ethnicity, or socioeconomic status.
+It continues today as a 501(c)6 volunteer organization.
+Our volunteers are committed to the certification and advancement of the doula profession and to use their skills to create a better community for doulas.

 30 years and counting!

 “If a doula were a drug, it would be unethical not to use it.” – John H. Kennell, MD

 - The myriad ways of coming to doula work are honored; and

 - Doulas are fairly and sustainably compensated for their work, including through Medicaid and insurance; and

 - Doulas are valued as an essential part of the care team; and

 - Doulas have access to clients in all birth spaces; and

 - All birth care providers engage in respectful and productive conversations regarding client needs; and

 - All families experience non-judgmental, unbiased, safe, and culturally congruent birth care.